 - Use password authentication.
 Prompts for username and

-If you have problems running pg_dump, make sure you are able to select
+If you have problems running pg_dumpall, make sure you are able to

 - Connection to database 'template1' failed. connectDB() failed:

 the postmaster running and accepting connections at 'UNIX Socket'

 on port 'port '? pg_dumpall could not attach

 to the postmaster process on the specified host and port.
 If you see